Mary I Timeline

 - Mary was born on 18 February 1516 to parents Henry VIII and Katherine of Aragon, and was Queen of England from 1553 to 1558.

-- Like her mother, Mary was a committed Catholic and resisted pressure to convert to Catholicism during the later part of her father Henry VIII’s reign, and also during the reign of her brother, Edward VI.
+- Like her mother, Mary was a committed Catholic and resisted pressure to convert to Protestantism during the latter part of her father Henry VIII’s reign, and also during the reign of her brother, Edward VI.

 - Edward VI died on 6 July 1553 and named his cousin, Lady Jane Grey, as his successor having disinherited Mary to prevent the country returning to Catholicism, as he knew would happen under her rule.